-8. Write a personal statement
+6. Write a personal statement

 A reference is a written recommendation from a teacher, adviser or professional who knows you academically.
 Everyone needs a reference, unless you get permission from your chosen universities and colleges.
-You must have a completed reference on your application before it is sent to us.

 Applying through a school, college or centre?